You can examine and edit the page's HTML in the HTML pane.

 <slot> element and you can't find the source of its content.

-Note: Shadow DOM inspection was implemented in Firefox 61, but is currently hidden behind the
+Note: Shadow DOM inspection was implemented in Firefox 61, but was currently hidden behind the

 Element popup context menu